GoogleCloudPlatform/storage-sdrs/scripts/deployment/README.md

 ### Cloud Endpoints

 Cloud Endpoints is a distributed API management system that helps you secure, monitor, analyze, and set quotas on your APIs using the same infrastructure Google uses for its own APIs.
 Endpoints works with the Extensible Service Proxy (ESP) to provide API management.
 It provides an API console, hosting, logging, monitoring, and Authenticating API users to help you create, share, maintain, and secure your APIs.

+1. Edit opemapi.yaml file with required details as per comments within the file and save it as my_openapi.yaml file.
+2. Run the below gcloud command to deploy the Endpoint service config:

+        gcloud endpoints services deploy my_openapi.yaml

 You can view the Endpoints service configuration on the Endpoints > Services page in the GCP Console.

 #### OpenAPI Configuration